spatialaudio/Data-Driven-EIT-Imaging-using-Recurrent-Neural-Networks/README.md

 ## Architectures of the VAE-LSTM Models

 ### V1
-If the training is successful, the model should be able to reconstruct voltage data more precisely because a memory is included in the VAE.
+If the training is successful, the model should be able to reconstruct voltage data more precisely because memory is included in the VAE.

 ![VAE_LSTM](images/VAE_LSTM.png)